akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

 ### Final takeaway

 Airbnb’s instant booking feature **generally leads to higher booking activity**, with statistically significant improvements in most cities.
 However, its effectiveness **varies by location**, and in rare cases (like Hawaii), it may even have a negative impact.

+You can access the Python code used to conduct the t-test by clicking [here.](https://github.com/akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/blob/main/AB%20Test%20on%20Airbnb%20Property%20Listings.ipynb)